arhamkhnz/next-colocation-template/README.md

 ---

 Feel free to contribute, open issues, or suggest improvements.
-If you find this project helpful, consider giving it a ⭐ on GitHub — it helps others discover it too!
+If you find this project helpful, consider giving it a ⭐ on GitHub - it helps others discover it too.